yao00/310-Auto-Comment/README.md

-# GitHub Auto Comment
-auto comment at GitHub at a certain time using PyGitHub
+Function: auto comment at GitHub at a certain time using PyGitHub

           customized for cpsc 310 autobot comments

-requirements: install Python 3 and PyGithub package
+Requirements: install Python 3 and PyGithub package
+Author: yao@alumni.ubc.ca